 About Skewray Research

-A skewray is a ray that has non-zero angular momentum.
-Rather than remaining embedded in a plane, a skewray corkskews through the system along a spiral.
+A skewray is a ray that has non-zero angular momentum about the symmetry axis of an optical system.
+Rather than remaining embedded in a plane, a skewray corkscrews through the system along a spiral.

 Brian M. Sutin, Ph.D.